The browser you are using is too old for our website. Please visit www.aptaclub.ie from Chrome and you will be able to browse normally.

 Healthy habits start here

 As well as providing an increasing variety of nutrients, your baby’s weaning diet can help to encourage an appetite for, and a willingness to try, a wide range of foods as they grow.
 Be adventurous and offer lots of different tastes and textures as you move through the weaning stages.
+It can make the process more fun and interesting for both of you, and you may be surprised by some of your baby’s preferences.
 Remember though, it can take up to ten tries for a baby to accept a new taste.
 So if they show signs of not liking a certain food, don’t give up.
-Offer it several more times – it may even become a favourite.
+Offer it several more times – it may even become a favourite.3

 Next steps